 A few more points: don’t tell anyone you’re working from home or not coming in to run errands; just do it.
 Don’t answer emails unless you want to.
 Don’t hesitate to get on a plane Thursday night and ignore work all weekend.
 Do be creative, do work on what you imagine the next killer feature might be.
 Do embrace opportunities for greater balance and personal happiness.

 We’re going to start a series of posts which cover activities we’ve collectively pursued on Free Fridays.
-You can follow the Free-Fridays tag here.
+You can follow the Flex-Fridays tag here.
 We hope the format yields exciting and interesting results.
 We’ll also do quarterly surveys and assess how this benefit affects employee satisfaction.
 Free Fridays is an experiment, not something written in stone.
 If it doesn’t work or doesn’t scale, we may abandon it.
 We’re eleven months into it, and cautiously optimistic.